vhuynen/Helium-Network-AWS-IoT-Core-Home-Assistant/README.md

 #END of bridge.conf
 ```

-Below, the device data endpoint address refers to the URL that uniquely identifies the location of your AWS MQTT Broker :
+The device data endpoint address refers to the URL that uniquely identifies the location of your AWS MQTT Broker :

 ``` properties
 address xxxxxxxxxxxxxx-ats.iot.<region>.amazonaws.com:8883